raddleverse/MimiBRICK.jl/README.md

 ## Running baseline cases with default parameters

 You'll first want to navigate in your Julia terminal to the `test` directory within this repository.
+It is recommended that you run this script in its entirety to check the out-of-box behavior for all three model configurations.
+However, we will step through these and highlight how one could customize the model run commands to suit their needs.

 The first three commands in the `runtests.jl` script in that directory will activate the Julia project environment for the `MimiBRICK.jl` codes.

 ```julia
 using Pkg